 - Is the plan cost-effective?

 Implementing the plan is the good part but it’s not always easy and you may come across some obstacles, so be ready!
 Before you launch the plan of action, think of the various hurdles you might encounter and work out ways to overcome them.
-Make a checklist of possible scenarios:
+Make a checklist of possible scenarios as part of your problem solving techniques:

 - Employees procrastinating